Timeline: Tracking the whistleblower, Trump and Ukraine

 —Sept.
 19, 2019: The Washington Post and The New York Times report that the whistleblower’s complaint involves Trump’s call with the Ukrainian president.
 Giuliani makes an appearance on CNN and acknowledges he pressed Ukraine to investigate Biden.

 —Sept.
-20, 2019: Trump is asked if be brought up Biden in the call with Zelenskiy.
+20, 2019: Trump is asked if he brought up Biden in the call with Zelenskiy.
 He replies, “It doesn’t matter what I discussed.”
 He also uses the moment to urge the media “to look into” Biden’s background with Ukraine.
+A person who was briefed on the call said Trump urged Zelenskiy to investigate Biden’s son, Hunter, who worked for a Ukrainian gas company.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.